tidepool-org/blip/README.md

    + `plot/` contains mini-modules for plotting various types of data, mostly diabetes-specific.
 These mini-modules are called by `pool.js` when rendering data.
 Most of the data types are self-explanatory (at least to those who have some knowledge of type 1 diabetes), but 'cbg' and 'smbg' may require explanation. 'cbg' stands for **C**ontinuous **B**lood **G**lucose and refers to the readings generated by a [Dexcom](http://www.dexcom.com/ 'Dexcom') or [Medtronic](http://www.medtronicdiabetes.com/treatment-and-products/enlite-sensor 'Medtronic Enlite Continuous Glucose Monitoring') continuous glucose sensor. 'smbg' stands for **S**elf-**M**onitored **B**lood **G**lucose and refers to the readings generated by a traditional home fingerstick blood glucose meter.
       - `stats/` contains a special mini-module for creating a "stats widget" that updates on the fly as the user navigates along the tideline.
 This is essentially a special type of pool that is hierarchical itself, containing component "puddles," where the relationship between `puddle.js` and `stats.js` is roughly equivalent to the relationship between `pool.js` and the `one-week.js` and `twoweek.js` main components.
      - `util/` contains a couple of small utility modules:
+     	- `annotation.js` and `annotationdefinitions.js` generate data annotations.
+     	- `bgBoundaryClass.js` provides a utility for determining the class (very-low, low, target, high, very-high) of a blood glucose value given the user's (or the default) target range.
         - `fill.js` generates the background fill for each data pool.
+        - `legend.js` defines legend generators for all the pools that require a legend.
         - `scales.js` generates D3 scales for various diabetes data types.
 The functions in this utility module are at the moment specific to the plotting functions in `plot/`, not generally useful.
+        - `shapes.js` generates SVG shapes for use in other modules such as `annotation.js`.
         - `tooltip.js` is required by many of the plotting functions to generate tooltips upon hover over the plotted datapoint.
-- `plugins/` contains modules that do not belong properly as part of the tideline core.
+- `plugins/` contains modules that do not properly belong in tideline's core functionality.
 These fall into two categories: application-specific modules and data(-specific) preprocessing modules.
      - `blip/` contains 'factories' for generating tideline data visualizations in Tidepool's first application [blip](https://github.com/tidepool-org/blip 'blip').
-See this repository's [wiki](https://github.com/tidepool-org/tideline/wiki 'tideline wiki') for information on writing tideline chart factories.
+See this repository's [wiki](https://github.com/tidepool-org/tideline/wiki#using-tideline 'Tideline Wiki') for information on writing tideline chart factories.
-     - `data/` contains two independent utilities for data preprocessing that are specific to the data generated by Tidepool's backend.
+     - `data/` contains two independent utilities for data preprocessing that are specific to the data generated by the Tidepool platform.
 - `test/` contains the tideline test suite.
 See [Test](#test) for instructions on running the test suite.
 - `web/` contains the [GitHub Pages](http://pages.github.com/ 'GitHub Pages') branch for this repository, which sometimes hosts a gallery for proposed additions or enhancements to the tideline example being developed in `example/`.
 If you would like to add something to this gallery, feel free to submit your modifications to the files in `example/` (and elsewhere in tideline, if relevant) and open a pull request against `master` (although this is not where your changes will be merged).
 Please comment in the pull request that your changes are intended as an addition to the gallery.
 If you are also proposing changes to the tideline library (i.e., outside of `example/`), a separate pull request containing those changes alone is appreciated.